CS6440: Introduction to Health Informatics — Spring 2023

 - Activities (65pts): Individual assignments consists of all quizzes, labs and Ed Discussion participation.
-These “hands on” activities that enhance the material covered in each of the three sections.
+These “hands on” activities enhance the material covered in each of the three sections.
 Each of the activities vary in weight (see the Activities page for more details).
 The activities are auto-graded, with outcomes at or between 0% and 100%.
 0% is given for wrong or incomplete solutions, 1%-99.99% is given for those partial solutions and 100% is given for fully correct solutions.
 These outcomes are then converted to points.
 There are 2 required practice activities that are worth a total of 0 points.

 Individual / Team Project (35pts)

 There is only one project in this course: a team project, worth 35 points or 35% of your overall grade.
-For team project, you will select a healthcare technology problem, by your own research or by an external mentor.
+For the team project, you will select a healthcare technology problem, by a mentor or by your own research.
 At the conclusion, you will deliver a final project, graded out of 100 points, as a team that contains your final application solution.
 The application will be open sourced.

 The Team Project is comprised of 7 deliverables and a team evaluation.
 Each of the deliverables vary in weight (see the Team Project page for more details).
 The deliverables are manually graded, with outcomes between 0-100%.
 The deliverable grades are based on the requirements, which also serves as the rubric.
 These outcomes are then converted to points.

 - D1 (worth 3points) with a score of 95% would be converted into 2.85pts towards the team project grade (worth a total of 35pts).

 - D3 (worth 5points) with a score of 100% would be converted into 5.00pts towards the team project grade (worth a total of 35pts).